OkumaAmerica/Open-API-SDK/Scout/README.txt

 #[ CHANGE LOG ]#
+►　[ 2016-10-13 / Release 2.10.1.0 (SCOUT Lib 2.2.1)  / SS ]

+  * [中■] Fixed a bug where exceptions are thrown if the OSP-P folder exists, but OSP-P\CNS-DAT\ does not.

+  * [中■] Fixed a bug where API type reports API version Cross Reference is missing if THINC API files are installed to the GAC, but the machine type is PC.
+It now reports unsupported machine type.

 ►　[ 2016-10-10 / Release 2.10.0.0  / SS ]

   * [本■] Added support for the following apps: